+The spectacular evolutionary success of Homo sapiens can be attributed to an extreme ability to take advantage of changed circumstances, including the changes resulting from their own actions.
 Many of the highly labile social behaviors invented by Homo sapiens have precedents in other species (Schradin, 2013), but an individual species usually expresses only one or a small subset of these behaviors, while humans are capable of them all.
-For humans the specifics of how and when to select a mate, how to and who should raise offspring, what to eat, how to govern, etc. are mostly highly variable inventions rather than instincts.
+The beginnings of such dependence on learned behaviors can be seen in the extant primates most closely related to Homo sapiens such as orang-utans (Van Schaik, 2013).
+For humans, however, the specifics of how and when to select a mate, how to and who should raise offspring, what to eat, how to govern, etc. are mostly highly variable inventions rather than instincts.
 Furthermore, two breeding groups of humans in similar circumstances may chose radically different social structures and then compete against each other for dominance.
-Such cultural inventions can be developed and then proliferate and dominate within a few generations, enabling a form of cultural competition and evolution that occurs at lightspeed compared to the genetic evolution of instinctual behavior (Richerson and Boyd, 2008); note logarithmic timescale in Figure 1.
-Such cultural evolution requires not just the enlargement of brain capacity for invention but also the down-regulation of instinctive behaviors that would otherwise constrain those inventions.
+Such cultural inventions can be developed and then proliferate and dominate within a few generations, enabling a form of cultural competition and evolution that occurs at lightspeed compared to the genetic evolution of instinctual behavior (Richerson and Boyd, 2008).
+Such cultural evolution requires not just the enlargement of brain capacity for invention but also the suppression of instinctive behaviors that would otherwise constrain those inventions.

-Examples of Down-Regulated Neural Circuits
+Examples of Suppressed Neural Circuits